ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 The result is equal to the square root of `varPop(x)`.

-## topK(N)(column)
+## topK(N)(x)

-Returns an array of the most frequent values in the specified column.
-The resulting array is sorted in descending order of frequency of values (not by the values themselves).
+Returns an array of the approximately most frequent values in the specified column.
+The resulting array is sorted in descending order of approximate frequency of values (not by the values themselves).

 Implements the [ Filtered Space-Saving](http://www.l2f.inesc-id.pt/~fmmb/wiki/uploads/Work/misnis.ref0a.pdf) algorithm for analyzing TopK, based on the reduce-and-combine algorithm from [Parallel Space Saving](https://arxiv.org/pdf/1401.0702.pdf).